 - the Prime Minister of the Slovak Republic.

 This step in the procedure involves checking the content, procedural correctness and final form of the adopted bill.
-By signing, these highest-ranking constitutional officers endorse the wording of the law.
+By signing, these highest-ranking constitutional officials endorse the wording of the act.

-The President has the right to exercise a ‘suspensive veto’ and refuse to sign an adopted law on the grounds of faulty content.
-He or she must then send the adopted law, together with his or her comments, to the National Council of the Slovak Republic to be debated again.
+The President has the right to exercise a ‘suspensive veto’ and refuse to sign an adopted act on the grounds of defects in its content.
+He or she must then return the adopted act, together with his or her comments, to the National Council of the Slovak Republic to be debated again.

-The returned bill then goes through the second and third reading stages.
+The returned act then goes through the second and third reading stages.
 At this point, the National Council of the Slovak Republic may – but does not have to – take the President’s comments into account.
-The National Council of the Slovak Republic may overturn the ‘suspensive veto’ by voting again, in which case the law must be promulgated, even without the President’s signature.
+The National Council of the Slovak Republic may overturn the ‘suspensive veto’ by voting again, in which case the act must be promulgated, even without the President’s signature.

-Means of settling possible conflicts between the different sources of law
+Means of settling conflicts between the different sources of law

-Legislation of lower legal force must not contradict legislation of greater legal force.
+A normative instrument of lower legal force may not contradict a normative instrument of greater legal force.

-Legislation may only be amended or repealed by legislation of the same or greater legal force.
+A normative instrument may only be amended or repealed by a normative instrument of the same or greater legal force.

-In practice, the rule in settling conflicts between legislation having the same legal force is that a more recent piece of legislation repeals or amends an older piece of legislation, or that a specific norm repeals or amends a general norm.
+In practice, the rule for resolving incompatibility between legislation having the same legal force is that a more recent piece of legislation repeals or amends an older piece of legislation, or that a specific norm repeals or amends a general norm.